Hyperbolic Spin Liquids

-The supercell method gives access to non-Abelian Bloch states on hyperbolic lattices by considering Abelian Bloch states on a sequence of supercells increasing in size~\cite{Lenggenhager:2023}.
-Here, we apply the method to the Bloch Hamiltonian given in \cref{eq:Majorana-Bloch-Ham}.
-In this section, we provide all the necessary details on the computations performed to obtain the data presented in the main text and in later sections.
-In \cref{SM:SC:sequence}, we specify the particular supercell-sequence that we use and provide details on the random sampling in the Abelian Brillouin zones, followed by more details on the specification of the model in \cref{SM:SC:model}.
-Details on how we extract the many-body ground-state energy, the density of states, and the spectral gap from the fermionic spectrum computed on the supercells, are provided in \cref{SM:SC:GS-energy}, \cref{SM:SC:DOS}, and \cref{SM:SC:spectral-gap}, respectively.
+\labeledsection{Computations based on the supercell method}{ Technical details and parameter choices for computations based on the supercell method: supercell sequence and sampling parameters (\cref{SM:SC:sequence}); explicit model definition and gauge choices (\cref{SM:SC:model}); details on the fitting algorithm employed for the extrapolation described in \cref{App:supercell-extrapolation} (\cref{SM:SC:intDOS-fit}). } The supercell method gives access to non-Abelian Bloch states on hyperbolic lattices by considering Abelian Bloch states on a sequence of supercells increasing in size~\cite{Lenggenhager:2023}.
+In the context of our work, we apply the method to the Bloch Hamiltonian given in \cref{eq:Majorana-Bloch-Ham}.
+In this section, we provide all the necessary details on the computations performed to obtain the data presented in the Letter.
+In \cref{SM:SC:sequence}, we specify the particular supercell-sequence that we use, the detailed parameters used for the random sampling in the Abelian Brillouin zones and for constructing the density of states.
+This is followed by \cref{SM:SC:model} with explicit expressions for the matrices defining the model.
+Finally in \cref{SM:SC:intDOS-fit}, we describe the maximum-likelihood fitting algorithm employed in the extrapolation of the spectral gap as described in \cref{App:supercell-extrapolation}.